Cyber threats are constantly changing.

 Such analysis has several security uses; it might be used to inform policy or design security procedures.
 It may also be used to provide warnings or to detect an attack.

 Detecting an attack early is critical in limiting the damage to your organization.
 According to the Cost of a Data Breach Report, it often takes an average of 279 days for an organization to find and contain a breach.
 Breaches found early, ( in this case, “early” means in less than 200 days) however, tend to cost $1.2 million less.

-Collecting information about various cyber threats isn’t something you do once in awhile, or even at regular intervals — that sort of monitoring doesn’t provide you with a complete picture of your risk.
+Collecting information about various cyber threats isn’t something you do once in a while, or even at regular intervals — that sort of threat intelligence monitoring doesn’t provide you with a complete picture of your risk.
 Instead, it provides snapshots of moments in time.
 Between those snapshots, anything could be happening.

 SecurityScorecard’s cyber threat reconnaissance allows you and your organization’s business stakeholders to continuously monitor the most important cybersecurity KPIs for your organization.
 This tool delivers actionable security intelligence that enables security and risk management teams to find and reduce vulnerabilities before attackers can exploit them.

-Using our own proprietary information, commercial, and open source threat intelligence feeds our platform identifies active threats and malicious activity targeting your organization and your third-party ecosystem.
+Using our proprietary information, commercial, and open-source threat intelligence feeds our platform identifies active threats and malicious activity targeting your organization and your third-party ecosystem.
 This will provide your organization with the cyber threat intelligence you need to make informed security decisions in the future.